InboxKit/community-templates/README.md

 ## 🎁 Get Free Lifetime Access

-Submit a template and get **free lifetime access to InboxKit** when your contribution is accepted, including:
+Submit a template and get **50% off InboxKit lifetime access** when your contribution is accepted, including:

 - ✅ Access to all 100+ premium templates
 - ✅ AI-powered customization assistant